Their promises

 The reality

-Official data from WHO, World Bank, FAO, ILO, Eurostat, Transparency International, and Reporters Without Borders.
+Official data ingested from the World Bank, WHO, ILO, FAO, UNESCO, IMF, the WHO/UNICEF JMP, Transparency International, and Reporters Without Borders.
 Their own numbers.

 Your verification